ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 guidelines](http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2)
 on academic integrity as well.

-### Late Work
+### Late and Missed Work

-In general, late work is not accepted.
-However, most of the categories of submission for the course allow some missed submissions without having a large impact on your grade, and you only have to submit a subset of them for full credit.
+There will be opportunities to regain some (not necessarily all) lost credit on programming assignments if you submit something incomplete or miss the deadline, by resubmitting later with fixes.
+The details of this process will be described along with the grades for the first programming assignment.

+No late work will be accepted for the programming exams.
+However, the combined grading policy for the exams will allow some flexibility in the event that you cannot complete one of them.

 ### Regrades